Commandos Strike at Dawn: Plot

 Erik Toresen, a widower and peaceful man, is stirred to violence after the Nazis occupy his quiet Norwegian fishing village.
 German abuses lead Erik to form a Resistance group.
 He kills the head of the Nazis occupying his village, and then escapes to Britain, and guides some British Commandos to a raid on a secret airstrip the Germans are building on the Norwegian coast.

 Cast

 Production

 Inspired by 1941 commando raids in Norway, Columbia Pictures registered the name "Commandos Story" in 1941 feeling the title could spawn a film.

+Director John Farrow was a Commander in the Royal Canadian Naval Volunteer Reserve.

 The film was shot in the Greater Victoria, Canada, area.
 Saanich Inlet stands in for Norwegian fjords.
 The airstrip is what would become the Victoria International Airport.
 Hall's Boat House (now Goldstream Marina) is where the wharf scenes are shot.
 The Canadian Army provided a large number of troops as well as military equipment while the RCAF provided aircraft shown include two Bristol Bolingbrokes and two Westland Lysanders.
+Canadian soldiers from the Battle Drill Training School in Vernon appeared in the film, Warrant Officer Class I Mickey Miquelon of the Calgary Highlanders and Warrant Officer Class II Lester Kemp.